If you have concerns about a child call: 905.333.4441

 Frequently Asked Questions

 Ontario’s public adoption values finding the best match for the child.
-Ontario Children’s Aid Societies welcome diversity in adoptive parents – including single parents, all ethnicities and religions, same-sex couples, older adults, and those with modest incomes.
+Ontario Children’s Aid Societies welcome diversity in adoptive parents – including single parents, all ethnicities and religions, same-sex couples and older adults.
 Children need loving, safe and nurturing families who are committed to helping them grow and develop.

 Are there any Financial Supports for Adoptive Families?